Department of Computer Science

 Phone: +44 20 3108 7113

-My research is in the area of knowledge representation and reasoning which is a branch of artificial intelligence.
-More specifically, I am currently interested in the following inter-related topics.
+My research is in the area of machine reasoning which is a branch of artificial intelligence.
+Reasoning is a critically important faculty of human intelligence, and machine reasoning is concerned with capturing aspects of this for use in software.
+More specifically, I am currently interested in the following inter-related topics involving machine reasoning.

 Computational models of argument: Formalization of monological and dialogical argumentation using logic and probability theory; Handling enthymemes through the use of common/commonsense knowledge; And applications in decision making and sense making.